 Does Your CFO Focus On Innovation?

 Future finance leaders will need to apply their operational and compliance talents to company-wide growth initiatives.
-Strategic CFOs need to provide value across the organization by not only safeguarding assets but creating them.
+Strategic CFOs need to provide value across the organization by not only safeguarding assets but also creating them.
 If you find your CFO marrying hindsight with insight and innovation, securing more funding, and thinking outside of the box for innovation in your finance department, you likely have a strategic CFO.

 Strategic CFOs are not as much concerned with how the company performs day-to-day.
 They are always asking themselves how to better streamline growth in a sustainable fashion.
 They consider how the company’s performance could radically be changed by small tweaks within the structure.